There are changes to how young people with SEND receive their health care services once they become 18.

 Every special school has a care co-ordinator from the ILDS who works with young people and their parents during the transition from childhood to adulthood.
 They provide information and advice about eligibility for adult social care.
 Ask your school for more information.

 If a young person remains in education and has health needs, these will be identified on their Education, Health and Care Plan.
 They are likely to be provided by the ILDS which consists of:

 If you are eligible for services from the ILDS, the Community Learning Disability Nursing service works with young people who need support to access health services and maintain a healthier lifestyle.

 It might be helpful to complete a health action plan which lists your appointments and the health professionals involved in your care.
-Make sure you have a hospital passport which tells health workers about your health and how to talk and listen to you.
+Make sure you have a hospital passport (PDF) which tells health workers about your health and how to talk and listen to you.
 If you need help completing the hospital passport, you can contact the ILDS.

 If a young person has a physical disability, a self-assessment can be completed to see if they're eligible for support and equipment so they can continue to live independently.
 If you're receiving any financial assistance from the ILDS, you can access one of the healthy living drop in sessions.

 You can also self-refer to Park Avenue Disability Resource Centre (PDF) which offers a range of therapies, costing £6 for half an hour, including meditation, massage and Reiki.

 If a young person is under the care of a consultant or paediatrician, ask them to refer you to a hospital that can continue to meet your young person’s health needs in transition and then in adulthood.